 The critical care service treats pets suffering from life-threatening trauma and illness.
 Dr. Whitney Long leads our Nashville animal hospital's critical care team and is a board-certified specialist in emergency and critical care.

 A veterinary critical care specialist obtains four additional years of education, following graduation from veterinary school, including a one-year rotating internship and three years of residency training.
-To attain board certification, a two-day examination and publication in a peer-reviewed journal is required following completion of a residency program.
+To attain board certification in emergency and critical care, a two-day examination, and publication in a peer-reviewed journal is required following the completion of a residency program.

-Our ICU is equipped with state of the art monitoring equipment including ECG, blood pressure, pulse oximetry and capnography.
-A full service laboratory, offering complete bloodwork, including clotting times and lactate levels, urinalysis, fecal analysis and cytology, is available to our patients at any hour.
-Specially-constructed oxygen cages and a pediatric incubator are available to provide oxygen-enriched and temperature controlled environments for our patients.
+Our ICU at Nashville Veterinary Specialists is equipped with state of the art monitoring equipment, including ECG, blood pressure, pulse oximetry, and capnography.
+A full-service laboratory, offering complete bloodwork, including clotting times and lactate levels, urinalysis, fecal analysis, and cytology, is available to our patients at any hour.
+Specially-constructed oxygen cages and pediatric incubator are available to provide oxygen-enriched and temperature-controlled environments for our patients.
 Advanced techniques such as blood transfusions, ventilation, and cardiopulmonary resuscitation are utilized when necessary.